PinchOfData/germaingauthier/index.md

 I'm a PhD candidate at the [Center for Research in Economics and Statistics (CREST)](http://crest.science/) and a doctoral affiliate at the [Institute for Public Policies (IPP)](https://www.ipp.eu/).

 I study topics related to political economy, law, and crime.
-I also have a keen interest in methods with a focus on survival analysis and natural language processing.
+I'm also interested in econometrics and machine learning, with a focus on survival analysis and natural language processing.

 My supervisor is [Alessandro Riboni](https://sites.google.com/site/alessandroriboni/).
 I am currently visiting ETH Zürich, invited by [Elliott Ash](https://elliottash.com/).